The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Problem Setup

-Although the training objective of modern supervised ML models rarely includes explicit regularization of the form~\eqref{rlg} in practice, it does heavily rely on data augmentation (DA) to achieve state-of-the-art performance~\cite{shorten2019survey,zhang2021understanding}.
-Mathematically speaking, an augmentation $g: \mathbb{R}^p \to \mathbb{R}^p$ is a general mapping from the original data point $\x$ to a transformed data point $g(\x)$.
-In practice, an augmentation function $g$ is often stochastic and drawn at random from an augmentation distribution denoted by $\mathcal{G}$.
-Each time we augment the data, we randomly draw an instance of $g \sim \mathcal{G}$.
-For example, the classical \emph{Gaussian noise injection} augmentation~\cite{bishop1995training} is stochastic and takes the form $g(\x)=\x + \mathbf{n}$, where $\mathbf{n}$ is an isotropic Gaussian random variable.

-One approach to implement augmentations is to pre-compute augmented data samples by drawing a fixed number of augmentations before training and then including them along with the original data points when training the model \cite{wu2020generalization, shen2022data}.
-Nowadays, it is more popular to apply augmentations on the fly during training \cite{chen2020group,grill2020bootstrap}, with different transformations applied stochastically throughout the training procedure.
-This procedure, typically called \emph{augmented stochastic gradient descent (aSGD)}, is widely used in practice~\cite{chen2020simple, chen2020group}.
-The analysis of~\cite{chen2020group} showed that this algorithm can be viewed as applying SGD to the objective of an \emph{augmented empirical risk minimization (aERM)} problem:
+Modern machine learning relies heavily on data augmentation (DA) to achieve state-of-the-art performance~\citep{shorten2019survey,zhang2021understanding}.
+Augmentations are typically applied \emph{on-the-fly} and stochastically to different examples during training \citep{chen2020group,grill2020bootstrap,chen2020simple}.
+This procedure, known as \emph{augmented stochastic gradient descent (aSGD)}, is widely used in practice.~\cite{chen2020group} showsed that aSGD converges to the solution of the following \emph{augmented empirical risk minimization (aERM)} problem:

 Above, $G$ denotes a stacked data augmentation function applied to each row of the matrix, i.e., $G(\X) = [g_1(\x_1)\dots,g_n(\x_n)]^T$; we assume that the transformations $g_i$ are stochastic and are drawn i.i.d. from an augmentation function distribution $\mathcal{G}$.
-We would expect aSGD to converge to the solution of~\eqref{DAobj}, and conduct experiments to empirically verify this in Section~\ref{sec:exp}.
+For example, the classical \emph{Gaussian noise injection} augmentation~\citep{bishop1995training} is stochastic and takes the form $g(\x)=\x + \mathbf{n}$, where $\mathbf{n}$ is an isotropic Gaussian random variable.

-We begin by defining the first and second-order statistics of an augmentation distribution.
-We will show that these quantities play a key role in characterizing the solution to the aERM problem. \begin{definition}[\textbf{Augmentation Mean and Covariance Operator}] Consider a stochastic augmentation $\x\mapsto g(\x)$, where $g$ is drawn randomly from an augmentation distribution $\mathcal{G}$.
-We then define the augmentation mean and the covariance for a single data point $\x$ as
+To characterize the impact of different augmentations on our solution, we begin by defining the first and second-order statistics of an augmentation distribution.
+We will show that these quantities appear in the closed-form characterization to the least-squares aERM problem for {\em any} augmentation function. \begin{definition}[\textbf{Augmentation Mean and Covariance Operator}] Consider a stochastic augmentation $\x\mapsto g(\x)$, where $g$ is drawn randomly from an augmentation distribution $\mathcal{G}$.
+We then define the augmentation mean and the covariance for a given data point $\x$ as